bartificer/programming-by-stealth/docs/pbs49.md

 ### Accessing Members

-The primary way of accessing the members of an object is with the square-bracket notation.
-Given our example above we can access each element as follows:
+The primary way of accessing the members of an object is with the square bracket notation.
+Given our example above, we can access each element as follows:

 ```javascript
 // access a value directly